What is the Optimal Timing for POCT Scale-Up Production?

-One of the key considerations for seamless scale-up of cartridge manufacturing is developing a representative production process in the early stages of system design to demonstrate production of consistent, high quality cartridges at the volumes required.
+One of the key considerations for seamless scale-up of cartridge manufacturing is developing a representative production process in the early stages of system design to demonstrate the production of consistent, high-quality microfluidic cartridges at the volumes required.

 Implementing a representative production process